selfdefined/web-app/11ty/definitions/spiritual-bypassing.md

 Furthermore, co-opted language and imagery is often drawn specifically from tenets of faith.
 These concepts are often presented by people who do not identify with the underlying belief system.
 They are also often presented without attribution or context, and the instance of application may be in conflict with the original cultural context.

+It is also worth noting that when spiritual bypassing is practiced by individuals in positions of authority it directly and indirectly exercises power.
+Suppressing expressions of hardship is a regulatory behaviour that invalidates lived experiences.

 ## Examples

 Saying a phrase such as, “we are all one” or “we are all human” when confronted with difficulty or hardship, in particular when that hardship or oppression is specific to an axis of someone's identity, such as their race, gender, neurodiversity, ability, etc.